Academic Policies

 Academic engagement: Active participation by a student in an instructional activity related to the student's course of study that—

-The Registrar shall monitor the attendance verification process, and, as reported by instructors, shall administratively drop students by the census date of the course when attendance cannot be verified.
-If the student’s attendance is verified by the course census date, the student will not be administratively dropped for non-attendance.
+The Registrar shall monitor the attendance verification process, and, as reported by instructors, shall administratively drop students prior to the census date of the course when attendance cannot be verified.
+If the student’s attendance is verified prior to the course census date, the student will not be administratively dropped for non-attendance.
 If a student stops attending after attendance has been verified, the instructor should address the attendance concerns with the student.
 The instructor may also submit a Care Report to request an advising referral.

 Individuals not enrolled in a particular class may not attend sessions of that class.